Ginger Boles, MS, PA-C

 Diana R. Maue

-Ms. Maue is a 1992 graduate of West Virginia Wesleyan College and is a resident of Cabell County, West Virginia with her husband and two sons.
-She served Marshall University Joan C. Edwards School of Medicine Biomedical Research from 2005 until her recent role with her new PA family.
-Ms. Maue brings a wealth of experience to Marshall’s new PA program in the areas of communication, relationship development, proofreading, event planning, recruitment, website development, and student-related affairs.
-When not working or spending time with her family, Ms. Maue enjoys swimming, traveling, movies, and interacting with fun-loving, but intellectually appealing, people.
+Ms. Maue is a 1992 graduate of West Virginia Wesleyan College and is a resident of Cabell County, West Virginia, with her husband and two sons.
+She served Marshall University Joan C. Edwards School of Medicine Biomedical Research from 2005 until joining her new PA family in 2019.
+Ms. Maue brings a wealth of experience to Marshall’s new PA program in the areas of communication, relationship development, proofreading, event planning, recruitment, website development and student-related affairs.
+When not working or spending time with her family, Ms. Maue enjoys movies, games and interacting with fun-loving people.

 Ms. Brooks is a proud graduate of Marshall University where she received a bachelor’s degree in Accounting.
 Prior to joining the Physician Assistant program, she has had several roles, including working in the Alumni Relations Office for Marshall University.
 In her spare time, she enjoys spending time with her family, shopping and traveling.